Patrick-Gourdet/TaxDemo/README.md

 ##### Summary

-This is the TaxJar interaction interface this will have the main functionality when interacting with the Tax apis
+This is the TaxJar interaction interface this will have the main functionality when interacting with the Tax APIs

 <a name='T-TaxJar-Microservice-DataAccess-ApiHelper-HttpClientSingleton'></a>
 ## HttpClientSingleton `type`